Noun Case > Locative Internal > Hyper-Elative Case (HELA)

 Verbal Derivation Implication

 When a hyper-elative noun is derived into an action verb, it implies a verb of motion that results in the subject being outside of the root of the verb from somewhere deep inside of the root of the verb.
-This can be conceptually translated into English as emerge from or come out of from deep within.
+This can be conceptually translated into English as emerge from or come out from deep within.
 The manner of entry/movement is either left unmentioned or clarified with adverbs or additional clauses.

 I [emerged] from deep within the house.